Askaholic/CBD-Database/README.md

         AllowOverride None
         Require all granted
     </Directory>
     ```
     3. Change `AllowOverride` to None

 3. Restart apache `sudo service apache2 restart`
 4. Create a blank `.htaccess` file. `sudo touch /var/www/html/.htaccess`
-5. Give WordPress write access to the `.htaccess` file: `sudo chown wpadmin:www-data .htaccess`
+5. Give WordPress write access to the `.htaccess` file: `sudo chown wpadmin:www-data /var/www/html/.htaccess`
 6. Disable and Re-enable the DanceParty plugin through wordpress.
 If everything
   is set up correctly this will flush the rewrite rules to the `.htaccess` file
   you created.